HassanKhaled/dogly/readme.md

 in root of the application we have a set of basic files like the manifest.json, this file is the most important file in the extension, as it contains basic info and description and icons and persmission that the extension uses.

+# manifest file

+this file is a json file, which contians the basic info of the extension, it is formated as json file.